MedBlog

 • Individuals who have been bitten by or exposed to a live or dead infected animal

-If you don’t feel well, stay home and avoid close contact with others including pets – especially if you have an unusual rash.
+If you don’t feel well, stay home, and avoid close contact with others, especially if you have an unusual rash.
 Call your doctor if you have symptoms and discuss your next steps.

-Currently, people in the U.S. with mpox are advised to quarantine at home until symptoms resolve.
-The majority of patients will recover without medical intervention.
-In severe cases, patients may require hospitalization and medication to clear the virus.
+Currently, people in the U.S. with mpox are advised to isolate at home until symptoms resolve.
+If people with mpox have to be around other people, they should cover all of their lesions.
+Most patients will recover without medical intervention.
+In severe cases, patients may require hospitalization and medications for the infection and complications.